 - Providing inaccurate information is also subject to penalties, amounting to AED 50,000

 Lastly, the new regulation also includes a provision for Random Inspections by the NSA (National Assessing Authority) officials.

 However, more transparency in the discourse, deadlines, and relevant procedures are expected in the days to come.
+Other changes include

 The features changes to the ESR guidelines instruct licensees to cross-check the documentation to stay relevant to the Economic Substance.
 Every aspect of ESR obligation, related to the Relevant Activities must be reiterated and analyzed to check for compliance failures, erroneous or delayed submission of notifications, delayed filing possibilities, and other forms of risk mitigations for avoiding penalties.

 There will also be an online portal, launched by the MOF for filing reports and notifications, electronically, as per the new Decision 100.